jdevuyst/comprehend/README.md

 The purpose of `c/CacheProtocolExtension` is to allow for caching mechanisms that evict obsolete intermediate results as elements are added or removed.
 Such a cache is currently not included out of the box, however.

 Notice that for some types of caches it might be useful to inspect the cache key.
-This key is defined as `[f args]` and its associated value is `(apply f args)`.
+This key is defined as `[f args]` and its associated value is `(delay (apply f args))`.

 ## Other features